Updated January 18, 2020

 And, critically: Bans on abortion have not been proven to reduce abortion rates.

 First, it is important to look at the reasons why women get abortions in the first place.
 Understanding these reasons is crucial to informing public debate and policy regarding abortion.
-Some pro-choice advocates believe that the reasons that women get abortions are to save their lives or physical health, or in cases of rape or incest, or to avoid birth defects.
+Some pro-choice advocates believe that the reasons that women get abortions are: to save their lives or physical health; in cases of rape or incest; or to avoid birth defects.
 The reality is that less than 1% of abortions are due to these “hard cases.”
 The truth is that over 99% of abortions are performed for social or economic reasons.

 Statistically, 74% of women end pregnancies because it would interfere with their education, work or ability to care for dependents.
 For 73% of women, they could not afford the baby at the time.
 48% of the time, she did not want to be a single mother or was having relationship problems.
 The overarching theme here is that abortion is motivated by resource limitations, particularly by financial constraints.